kevingduck/adhd-calendar/README.md

 5. Push to the branch (`git push origin feature/AmazingFeature`)
 6. Open a Pull Request

-## Components:

-1. Frontend:
-   - Simple HTML/CSS/JavaScript single-page application
-   - Form for task input
-   - Google Sign-In button for Calendar authorization

-2. Backend (Flask):
-   - API endpoint for receiving tasks
-   - Google Calendar integration
-   - Groq API integration for task time estimation

-3. Database:
-   - SQLite for storing tasks and user information

-## Key Features:

-1. User Authentication:
-   - Google Sign-In for easy account creation and Calendar access

-2. Task Input:
-   - Simple form to enter task descriptions

-3. Automatic Scheduling:
-   - Use Groq API to estimate task duration
-   - Find suitable time slots in the user's Google Calendar
-   - Add tasks to the calendar automatically

-4. Task Management:
-   - View scheduled tasks
-   - Option to reschedule or mark tasks as complete

-## Basic Workflow:

-1. User visits the web app and signs in with Google
-2. User grants access to their Google Calendar
-3. User enters a task in the input form
-4. Backend processes the task:
-   - Estimates duration using Groq API
-   - Finds a suitable time slot in the user's calendar
-   - Schedules the task
-5. User sees confirmation and can view their scheduled tasks

-## Technology Stack:

-- Frontend: HTML, CSS, JavaScript (Vue.js or React could be added for more interactivity)
-- Backend: Python with Flask
-- Database: SQLite
-- APIs: Google Calendar API, Groq API
-- Deployment: EC2 instance (as previously discussed)

 ## License

 This project is licensed under the MIT License - see the `LICENSE` file for details.